What is a Report on Title? A Comprehensive Guide for Property Buyers

 Expert Tip - Don't just sign the documents, read the report

 Many buyers don't read the report on the title and simply sign and return their documents.
-This can end up causing you a real issue in the future, especially when you come to sell, and your buyer picks up on it.
+Missing a significant issue in the report can cause real problems in the future, especially when you come to sell, as your buyer is likely to pick up on it.

 Andrew Boast FMAAT